CHRISCARLON/nebby/README.md

 # Nebby 🤥

-Nebby is a command-line tool for all your nosey parkers out there.
+Nebby is a command-line tool for all you nosey parkers out there.

 Quickly review basic information about a range of different file formats.

+nebb + command + <url> and away you go.

 > [!NOTE]
 > Nebby is currently under active development.
 Features and commands may change as the project evolves.